official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 be satisfied that there was no other course of action open to the international community.

-181 Letter Hoon to Goldsmith, 11 April 2002, [untitled].
+[^181]: Letter Hoon to Goldsmith, 11 April 2002, [untitled].
-182 Public hearing, 19 January 2010, pages 65-66.
+[^182]: Public hearing, 19 January 2010, pages 65-66.
-183 Public hearing, 27 January 2010, page 19.
+[^183]: Public hearing, 27 January 2010, page 19.
-184 Minute Grainger to Wood, 8 April 2002, ‘Meetings at US State Department’.
+[^184]: Minute Grainger to Wood, 8 April 2002, ‘Meetings at US State Department’.
-185 Manuscript comment Berman to Goldsmith and Brummell, 12 April 2002, on Minute Grainger to Wood, 8 April 2002, ‘Meetings at US State Department’.
+[^185]: Manuscript comment Berman to Goldsmith and Brummell, 12 April 2002, on Minute Grainger to Wood, 8 April 2002, ‘Meetings at US State Department’.

 477

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford508.
-Mr Charles Kennedy wrote to Mr Blair on 26 March “in advance of your meeting with President Bush to express the concern that many feel with regard to the possibility of military action against Iraq”.186
+508. Mr Charles Kennedy wrote to Mr Blair on 26 March “in advance of your meeting with President Bush to express the concern that many feel with regard to the possibility of military action against Iraq”.[^186]

 509. Mr Kennedy wrote: